 In terms of education, the neighborhood has a considerable population with no schooling completed, as well as those who have attended nursery school or completed up to the 12th grade without a diploma.
 However, it is important to note that there is a lower proportion of residents with higher education degrees in this area.

-The local workforce is characterized by a high number of individuals who work in the same county or place of residence, with a large proportion of them using public transportation, bicycling, or walking to work.
+The local workforce is characterized by a high number of individuals who work in the same place of residence, with a large proportion of them using public transportation, bicycling, or walking to work.
 Many residents have longer commutes, with the highest concentration of individuals commuting for 60 to 89 minutes.
 Employment sectors in the neighborhood are varied, with a notable presence of men and women working in transportation and warehousing, utilities, and administrative support and waste management services.

 This neighborhood features a significant number of residents with lower annual incomes, and many households spend a substantial proportion of their income on housing.
 A considerable number of households in the area have at least one person with a disability, and there is a higher prevalence of residents with income below the poverty level.

 The housing landscape in this neighborhood is predominantly renter-occupied, with a large number of multi-unit buildings and attached single-unit homes.
-The majority of housing units in the area have one or two bedrooms, and there is a high rate of vacancy in rental properties.
+The majority of housing units in the area have no, one or two bedrooms, and there is a high rate of vacancy in rental properties.

 In terms of technology access, many households rely on smartphones as their primary computing device or have no computer at all.
 A significant number of households in the area have limited or no internet access, reflecting the economic challenges faced by some residents.